What is Customer Effort Score (CES)?

 The original CES research found that 96% of customers who experienced high-effort interactions became more disloyal, compared to only 9% of those who had low-effort interactions.
 Going above and beyond to delight customers had a much smaller positive effect than simply making the interaction easy.

 This has important implications for contact centers and support teams.
 The goal should not be to create extraordinary experiences but to remove friction from ordinary ones.
-Unstructured contact center data analysis is one of the most effective ways to identify where customer effort is highest.
+Unstructured contact center data analysis is one of the most effective ways to identify where customer effort is highest across all interactions, including those where no survey was completed.

 | Metric | What it measures | Best timing | Best use case |